umair-latif/urdulitclock/README.md

 It supports multiple color themes, dark/light mode, Roman Urdu toggle, and highlighted text for important phrases.
 The quotes are dynamically loaded from quotes.json and fallbacks.json, making it easy to update the content without changing the code.

+The quotes featured in this clock have been painstakingly curated by hand.
+I personally searched through digitized Urdu books, literary archives, and online resources to collect authentic prose and poetry.

+Each quote is carefully matched to every quarter-hour of the day (96 time slots), resulting in a unique experience every time you check the clock.
+This makes the project not just a clock, but a living anthology of Urdu literature.

 🌐 Live Demo
 Live Demo on Netlify